 The Secret Grove by Barbara Cohen

-By chance two young boys, Israeli and Arab, meet each other in a semi-rural setting and gradually gain enough confidence to admit that each side’s schools try to teach their children to denigrate and despise the other.
-The only book I know of that faces this question of “teaching children to hate” and admits that Israel is guilty; and does it with sensitivity. [chapter book, ages 8 and up]
+By chance, two young boys, Israeli and Arab, meet each other in a semi-rural setting and gradually gain enough confidence to admit that each side’s schools try to teach their children to denigrate and despise the other.
+The only book I know of that faces this question of “teaching children to hate” and admits that Israel is guilty, and does it with sensitivity. [middle grade, ages 8 and up]

 Where the Streets Had a Name by Randa Abdel-Fattah

 On a mission of mercy—to bring back soil from Jerusalem to please her dying grandmother—Hayat defies and evades the Israelis’ strictly enforced regulations that prevent most Palestinians from visiting Jerusalem.
-A contrast between Palestinians’ usual experience of military occupation and their encounters—in some circumstances—with Israelis who oppose the occupation and seek justice for the Palestinians. [chapter book, ages 8 and up]
+A contrast between Palestinians’ usual experience of military occupation and their encounters—in some circumstances—with Israelis who oppose the occupation and seek justice for the Palestinians. [middle grade, ages 8 and up]

 The Garden of My Imaan by Farhana Zia

 Aliya feels she’s doing all right, fitting in at school as a Muslim-American; but when a new girl comes to town, with a much deeper devotion to her faith, Aliya starts to explore her own spiritual life more consciously.
-A lively, likable picture of a Muslim-American family and a girl at the age when best friends are critical, and the community they belong to doesn’t much matter, so long as they’re nice. [chapter book, ages 9 and up]
+A lively, likable picture of a Muslim-American family and a girl at the age when best friends are critical and the community they belong to doesn’t much matter, so long as they’re nice. [middle grade, ages 9 and up]

 Saving Kabul Corner by N. H. Senzai